snonux/foo.zone/gemfeed/2026-05-11-unveiling-ior-ng-part-2.md

 I went with libbpfgo specifically because it's a wrapper, not a reimplementation.

-## CO-RE — the part that makes the binary actually portable
+## CO-RE — the part that makes the BPF binary actually portable

 The headline fact about `ior`'s deployment story: build it once on one box, then `scp ior other-host:/usr/local/bin/` to anywhere else and it just runs.
 No recompile per kernel, no kernel-debuginfo dance, no DKMS hooks.
 Two mechanisms make that work, and they reinforce each other.